IamRohitMittal/Social-Media-App/README.md

 Finding Social Media Profiles from Facebook Profile Url

-I could think of three methods while solving this problem.
+I could think of four methods while solving this problem.
 1. Data Science Method
   Method would require a large set of data where input in form of facebook url and other from different websites will be provided.
          but no such data file is available.